If your dream customer walked up to you and asked you, what's the most expensive thing I can buy from you? How much is it?

 Here's what my ladder looks like right now -

-You can grab this template and do this exercise for yourself here
+You can grab this template and do this exercise for yourself by joining the newsletter from here

 How to apply this framework